 - promote ethical values and good corporate governance and risk management practices

 - ensure compliance with laws, regulation, and CapMan’s internal policies

 - ensure the production of reliable financial reporting to support internal decision-making and service the needs of shareholders

 General description of the financial reporting process

-CapMan’s business model is based on having a local presence in the Finland, Sweden and Russia, and operating the organisation across national borders.
-CapMan’s subsidiaries in seven countries report their results on a monthly basis to the parent company.
+CapMan’s business model is based on having a local presence in Finland, Sweden and Russia, and operating the organisation across national borders.
+CapMan’s subsidiaries in six countries report their results on a monthly basis to the parent company.
 The accounting function is outsourced except for Finland and Sweden.

 Financial information is assembled, captured, analysed, and distributed in accordance with existing processes and procedures.
 The Group has a common reporting and consolidation system that facilitates compliance with a set of common control requirements.
 The group accounting maintains a common chart of accounts that is applied in all units.
 Subsidiaries submit their figures monthly to the group accounting where the figures are inserted to the group reporting system for consolidation.
 The reported figures are reviewed in subsidiaries as well as in group accounting.
 The group accounting also monitors the balance sheet and income statement items by analytically reviewing the figures.
 The consolidated accounts of CapMan are prepared in compliance with International Financial Reporting Standards (IFRS) as adopted by the EU.